osmandapp/docs/content/osmand/start-with/first-steps.md

 ### How to manage your settings

-When you continue working with OsmAnd you would need to know how to [interact with the map](/osmand/map/interact-with-map) and how to manage your settings.
+For convenient use of the application, the user is advised to select the desired profiles and configure the basic parameters of the app.
 In the [Main menu](/osmand/start-with/main-menu) when you press Settings button you enter the [Global settings](/osmand/personal/global-settings) menu and [Profile configuration](/osmand/personal/profiles) menu.

 ![Settings Android](/assets/images/settings/settings_android.png)

 ### How to configure plugins

 [Plugins](/osmand/plugins) is an additional settings that provides you with advanced functions of the application.
+You can customize what plugin should be switched on according to your current needs.

 ![Plugins main menu Android](/assets/images/plugins/plugins_main_menu_android.png)